from-nibly/steven-resume/strengths.md

 # Personal Strengths

-- Recognized for creative design and problem solving skills when presented with unique and challenging project objectives.
-Have met and exceeded client expectations.
+- Creative problem solving skills when presented with unique and challenging project objectives, meeting and exceeding client expectations

-- Possesses an understanding of the importance of scale and proportional considerations in the design development of the architecture as well as the interior millwork / casework design elements.
+- Recognizes the importance of scale and proportional considerations in the design development of architectural millwork and casework. (interior architecture)

-- Developed an understanding of the language of shapes and profiles and their correct application in the design development of period inspired architectural millwork and casework.
+- Possess an understanding of the language of shapes and profiles and their correct application in the design of millwork and casework and their roll of contributing to and maintaining architectural identity.

-- Able to conduct and complete field surveys of existing project conditions, general building measurements, documenting plumbing, electrical and mechanical existing conditions.
+- Skilled in conducting comprehensive and accurate field surveys of job site existing conditions for the development of remodeling projects.

-- Able to prepare complete and accurate architectural construction documents for residential structures.
+- Experienced in the preparation of construction documents for residential structures as well as millwork / casework shop fabrication drawings.

-- Able to prepare complete and accurate architectural millwork and casework shop fabrication documents.

-- Highly skilled journeyman level finish carpenter along with other residential trade disciplines, framing, roofing, exterior siding's window / door installation etc.

-- Special interest in residential remodeling projects.

-- Former business owner / operator of an architectural millwork casework design, fabrication and installation firm of estate level architectural millwork and casework as well as custom furniture pieces.
-Responsible for client acquisition, design, shop drawing preparation, staffing, project management.
+- Former business owner / operator of an architectural millwork / casework design, fabrication and installation company for estate level residences.
-  Member of AWI (Architectural Woodworking Institute)
+  Member of AWI.

-- Possesses professional communication skills, able to facilitate conflict resolution maintaining relationships of trust with the client and other tradesman and project professionals to ensure a satisfied client and long term subcontractor working relationships.
+- Has command of professional communication skills, able to facilitate conflict resolution while maintaining critical relationships of trust and confidence with client subcontractors and other team personnel.